ckeith26/take_home/README.md

 You can also see [how KeyTips are implemented in Meridian](https://drive.google.com/file/d/1-GANv2HjCTGD7TGFt6htRV2emEpIIZDn/view?usp=sharing) for reference.
 Note: Your UI implementation does not need to look the same as Meridian's interface.

+## Why This Matters

+For many financial professionals—especially in banking and consulting—Excel is their IDE.
+They rely almost entirely on the keyboard, navigating and editing at high speed with muscle memory alone.
+Reaching for the mouse breaks flow.
+KeyTips aren’t just a nice-to-have—they’re essential to preserving the kind of power-user experience that makes spreadsheets feel seamless.
+This assignment simulates how we bring that level of keyboard-driven efficiency into a modern, web-based spreadsheet environment.

 ## Requirements

 ### 1. Implement These 5 KeyTips